 Most monkey fists have a metal loop on the other end so they work as a keyring.
 The way you use the monkey fist as a defensive tool is by gripping the keys or the keyring, then flailing the monkey fist at your attacker, such that the “fist” at the end impacts them at great speed.
 A well-placed strike on the hand or forearm can cause serious injury.
 You can also whip the monkey fist to keep an attacker at bay to discourage them or put distance between you and them so you can run away.
 Do note that in some states, the mere act of carrying a monkey fist constitutes a misdemeanor, so check with your local laws before making a monkey fist part of your EDC.

-Another keychain-like EDC defense tool is the kubotan, invented by Soke Takayuki Kubotan in the late 1960s.
+Another self defense keychain -like EDC defense tool is the kubotan, invented by Soke Takayuki Kubotan in the late 1960s.
 It was originally a 5½-inch piece of durable material about ½-inch thick that had six segments and a keyring on one end, and was based on a small bamboo weapon called a “hashi stick”.